frederic-perez/AmE-dictionary/data/idioms.md

 __down the drain__ :three: Wasted or lost.
 This metaphoric term alludes to water going down a drain and being carried off.
 __down the line__ In the future.
 __down the pike__ :dart: In the future. _I do want to get married, but down the pike, not any time soon._ _You can handle whatever comes down the pike._
-__down the road__ _informal_ :three: In the future; later on. _I do want to get married, but down the road, not any time soon._
+__down the road__ _informal_ :four: In the future; later on. _I do want to get married, but down the road, not any time soon._
 __down the toilet__ _Three hours down the toilet._
 __down to (someone or something)__
-__down to the wire__ (_Down to the wire_ originally comes from the practice of stretching a literal wire above the finish line of a horse racing track.
+__down to the wire__ :two: (_Down to the wire_ originally comes from the practice of stretching a literal wire above the finish line of a horse racing track.
 The first horse to break through that wire was the one that won, and a close race that was _down to the wire_ would be one that’s decided at or near the very end.)
+Until the last possible second.
 __down__ __1__ _v_ To eat or drink something very quickly. _Wow, you guys really downed that dish—I guess you liked it!_ _You downed a bottle of wine after swearing off alcohol for a month!_
 __down-to-earth__ _adj_ :five: Sensible and realistic.
 __downer__
-__doxxing__ :two: The act of making someone’s personal information (such as their address, phone number, social security number, etc.) available online, especially out of vengeance. _More and more people are finding themselves victims of doxxing, in which the personal details of their lives are exposed to the world._
+__doxxing__ :three: The act of making someone’s personal information (such as their address, phone number, social security number, etc.) available online, especially out of vengeance. _More and more people are finding themselves victims of doxxing, in which the personal details of their lives are exposed to the world._
 __drag (one’s) feet__ :two: To move slowly and reluctantly because one does not want to do something. _We can’t be late for the dentist, so quit dragging your feet and get in the car!_
 __drag (someone) kicking and screaming__ To force someone to go somewhere or do something against their will, especially when they protest against it vehemently and/or at great length.
 __dragon breath__ Particularly foul-smelling breath. _I know I tend to have dragon breath when I wake up, so I usually brush my teeth before I do anything else._ _My date was really attractive and very funny, but good lord, she had horrible dragon breath._
 __drain the swamp__ To get rid of the root causes of problems, especially to rid politics and government of evils, such as corruption and bureaucracy.
 __draw a blank__ :two: To fail to find or remember something.
 __draw a line in the sand__ :two::hammer:
+__draw the line__ _Draw the line in the sand._
-__draw to a close__ :four::hammer:
+__draw to a close__ :five::hammer:
 __dress to the nines__ Wearing very fashionable or expensive clothes.
 __dressed to kill__
 __drink like a fish__ To drink too much alcohol.
 __drive (one’s) pigs to market__ To snore. _I can’t get any sleep with Will driving his pigs to market every night—I think it’s time for him to see a doctor about his snoring._
 __drive (one) batty__ :two: (drive someone nuts) To annoy or frustrate one to the point of exasperation. _A week on vacation with my relatives is enough to drive me batty._ _That loud beeping noise is driving me batty!_ _You are certainly annoying!
 You’re going to drive me batty.
 These tax forms are driving me nuts._
-__drivers seat__
+__driver’s seat__ :two::hammer: _We want to put the users in the driver’s seat when it comes to how their data is used._
 __driving force__
 __drop (someone or something) like a hot potato__ To abandon someone or something suddenly and completely, sometimes to avoid potential problems.
 __drop a bomb__ :two::hammer: